 - Moth Recorder's Handbook.
 A comprehensive guide to finding and identifying moths.

 - Identifying moths.
 A simple factsheet providing an introduction to moth identification.

 - Guide to Difficult Species.
-A book providing detailed information on the identification of difficult larger moths.
+An online book providing detailed information on the identification of difficult larger moths.